frahlg/zap_hass/README.md

 3. Click the three dots in the top right corner
 4. Select "Custom repositories"
 5. Add this repository URL and select "Integration" as the category
-6. Install the integration
+6. Search for "Sourceful Energy Zap" and install the integration
 7. Restart Home Assistant

 ### Method 2: Manual Installation

 1. Download this repository
-2. Copy the `custom_components/p1_reader` folder to your Home Assistant `custom_components` directory
+2. Copy the `custom_components/sourceful_zap` folder to your Home Assistant `custom_components` directory
 3. Restart Home Assistant
 4. Add the configuration to your `configuration.yaml`